liqimai/Efficient-SSL/README.md

 This is a TensorFlow implementation of Improved Graph Convolutional Networks (IGCN) and Generalized Label Propagation (GLP) for the task of (semi-supervised) node classification, as described in our paper:

-Li, Qimai, Xiao-Ming Wu, Han Liu, Xiaotong Zhang, and Zhichao Guan. ["Label Efficient Semi-Supervised Learning via Graph Filtering."](https://arxiv.org/abs/1901.09993) In Conference on Computer Vision and Pattern Recognition.
+Li, Qimai, Xiao-Ming Wu, Han Liu, Xiaotong Zhang, and Zhichao Guan. ["Label Efficient Semi-Supervised Learning via Graph Filtering."](https://arxiv.org/abs/1901.09993) In IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
 2019.

 ## Requirements